 7.By offering defiled bread upon my altar!
 But you say, ‘How have we defiled you?’
 When you think of the table of Jehovah as contemptible.

 8.For when you offer the blind for sacrifice, is it not evil?
 And when you offer the lame and the sick, is it not evil?
-Try bringing it to your governor!
+Offer it to your governor!
 Will he accept you or show you any favor? says the Lord of Hosts.

 9.(Entreat now, I beg you, the favor of God, that He will be gracious to us!)
 With such from your hand, will you find favor with him? says the Lord of Hosts.

 10.Who among you would even shut the two doors or kindle the fire of my altar without pay?
 I have no pleasure in you, says the Lord of Hosts, and I will not be pleased with an offering from your hand.

 ¶11.
-“From the rising of the sun until its going down, my name will be great among the Gentiles, and in every place will incense be offered to my name, and a pure offering.
-For my name will be great among the nations, says the Lord of Hosts.
+“From the rising of the sun until its going down, my name shall be great among the Gentiles!
+And in every place, incense and a pure offering will be offered to my name, for my name shall be great among the nations, says the Lord of Hosts.

 12.But you profane it, in that you think, ‘The table of Jehovah is polluted, it and its fruit.
 Its food is despicable.’

 13.And you think, ‘Behold, what a burden!’
 And you sniff at it, says the Lord of Hosts.
 You offer that which is torn, the lame, and the sick — that is the kind of offering you bring!
 Shall I accept that from your hand? says Jehovah.